gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.AddItemsParam.md

 > `optional` **id**: `string`

-- The unique identifier of the cart
+- The unique identifier of the cart.

+***

+### `orderType`

+> `optional` **orderType**: `string`

+- The order type of shipment HomeDelivery - If the customer wants the order home-delivered PickAtStore - If the customer wants the handover of an order at the store itself.

 ## Defined In

-node\_modules/@gofynd/fdk-client-javascript/sdk/application/Cart/CartApplicationValidator.d.ts:286
+node\_modules/@gofynd/fdk-client-javascript/sdk/application/Cart/CartApplicationValidator.d.ts:288

 ***
 Generated using [TypeDoc](https://typedoc.org/) and [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown)